GShotwell/volta/README.md

 - R Basics: “Why can’t I just do this in Python?”

-- dplyr: Fast, flexible data manipulation
+- dplyr: Functional data manipulation

-- ggplot2: A grammar of graphics
+- purrr: Type safe functional programming

-- shiny: Responsive web applications in R
+- May as well write a package!

 # Requirements